Saidul-Mursalin-Khan/HCAI-PBL-Team-Project/README.md

 - Implement learning-to-defer mechanisms for human-AI collaboration
 - Compare traditional ML approaches against human-augmented systems
 - Evaluate how expert intervention affects performance and reliability

-> Highlights the importance of trustworthy AI systems that understand their limitations and collaborate effectively with humans.

 ---